Trying out disability equipment and assistive technology

 Find your nearest centre (livingmadeeasy.org.uk) Workshops and training

 Some specialist charities offer workshops and training on assistive technology.
 For example,

 Everyone Can is based in Manchester but supports people across the UK.
-Trade shows
+Learning to use new assistive technology or equipment Trade shows

 There are many trade shows you can attend across England and Wales.
 Suppliers showcase their latest technology, products and support services.

 Contact your local disability charity to see if they run day trips.

 Before buying equipment or assistive technology, check the returns policy.
 Some retailers allow 14 days for you to change your mind and return the product.
 Others allow 30 days.

 If you buy online, by mail order or phone, you can change your mind within 14 days of buying.